 Online prominence is based on the kind of information available on the Web about your business.
-This includes the quantity and quality of your online reviews, as well as online scores and ratings.
-(All other things being equal, your Italian restaurant can outrank a competitor in “near me” searches if you’re collecting more and better online reviews across a greater number of review sites.)
+This includes the quantity and quality of your online reviews, as well as your online scores and ratings.
+(All other things being equal, your Italian restaurant can outrank a competitor in “near me” searches if you’re collecting more highly-rated reviews across a greater number of business review sites.)

-Prioritize directories that rank at the top of the results for “near me” search terms.
+When conducting local listing management, be sure to prioritize directories that rank at the top of the results for “near me” search terms.
 How do you find out which ones these are?
 You can start by performing a “near me” search that matches what your business is about.

-For example, the top results displayed for an “Italian restaurant near me” search on Google are from sites like TripAdvisor, Yelp, and Foursquare.
+For example, the top results displayed for an “Italian restaurant near me” search on Google are from sites like Tripadvisor, Yelp, and Foursquare.

 This could be different if you’re searching for something else: the top “near me” sites will certainly vary depending on your business category or location.

 Claim and verify your listings.
-Update your business information and ensure NAP consistency.
+Update your business information and ensure NAP (name, address, and phone number) consistency.
 Check that your contact information is correct.
 Add photos and videos, when and where possible.
-Respond to reviews, and develop a strategy for generating new online reviews.
+Learn how to respond to negative reviews as well as positive feedback, and develop a strategy around asking for reviews / generating new reviews.

 If you do decide to optimize for your top “near me” search keywords, extend your scope to include variations, such as what may appear, for example, on the list of search suggestions:

 If so, work this information into your “near me” keyword optimization efforts: “Italian restaurants near me with delivery,” “Italian restaurants near me open 24 hours,” “cheap Italian restaurants near me.”

 For example, on your website pages, indicate which landmarks you’re near or which neighborhoods you’re in.
 Mention the non-competing businesses or popular spots you’re close to.
 Provide old-school driving directions.
 And add some exterior photos if you can.
 All these add up to relevant local content that will benefit your ranking in “businesses near me” searches.

-According to the 2017 Local Search Report by ReviewTrackers, most local searches (including “near me” searches) are done on mobile devices / tablets (57 percent for mobile + tablet, 42 percent for desktop).
+According to the Local Search Report by ReviewTrackers, most local searches (including “near me” searches) are done on mobile devices / tablets (57 percent for mobile + tablet, 42 percent for desktop).
 And 14 percent of local searches occur when the user is looking for a place to visit immediately.

 This means that, more often than not, mobile searches for “near me” businesses have actionable intent.

-A well-crafted review generation strategy can help you build greater online “prominence”: one of the three primary factors influencing Google’s local search results.
+A well-crafted online review management strategy can help you build greater online “prominence”: one of the three primary factors influencing Google’s local search results.